jamiebegin/metrics2mqtt/README.md

 `metrics2mqtt` is cross-platform and has been tested to work on CentOS, Ubuntu, Windows 10, and Raspbian (Raspberry Pi). **Python 3.6 (or above) is recommended.**

 ## Running in the Background (Daemonizing)
 `metrics2mqtt` runs as a foreground task at the command prompt.
 In order to run in the program in the background, or automatically at boot, the process has to be daemonized.
-The easiest way to do this is on a UNIX-like OS (Linux/BSD) is with [Supervisor](http://supervisord.org/).
-An example Supervisor configuration file for `metrics2mqtt` is included in the [/contrib/](contrib/) directory.
+The easiest way to do this is on a UNIX-like OS (Linux/BSD) is with Systemd.
+If SystemD is not installed on your system, you could use [Supervisor](http://supervisord.org/).
+Example SystemD and Supervisor configuration files for `metrics2mqtt` are included in the [/contrib/](contrib/) directory.

 I am not familiar with how to daemonize a Python process as a Windows service.
 But I do know that it is possible with enough Googling.
 Documentation and code pull requests are very much welcome--especially on this topic.